How to resolve merge-conflicts in git

 You may need to discuss it with fellow developers who committed the code.
 Once you’ve resolved the conflict in a file

-git add the_file
+git add the_file. -

 Followed by,

-(This command will continue with rebase code with local code .. and retrive back on track like (no branch) –> current_branch.) or whatever command Git said to do when you completed.
+git rebase --continue(This command will continue with rebase code with local code .. and retrive back on track like (no branch) –> current_branch.) or whatever command Git said to do when you completed.

 Then you can easily push your changes to remote branch.